 Additional Examples of Maximum Time Frame:

-Graduate students seeking a masters degree may not exceed 45 attempted credit hours.
-Graduate students completing a second master’s degree may not exceed 45 attempted credit hours for each of the degrees.
+Graduate students seeking a first time master's degree may not exceed 45 attempted credit hours.
+Graduate students pursuing a second master’s degree may not exceed 45 attempted credit hours for each of the degrees.
+Students who are concurrently pursuing two master's degrees may not exceed a total of 90 attempted credits.

 Graduate students who have earned a master’s degree and are seeking a doctoral degree may not exceed 45 attempted credit hours beyond the attempted credit hours that were or are being used to satisfy the requirements for the master’s degree.